hcao10/link-in-bio/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: MSE Student in Electrical and Computer Engineering at
+role: MSE Student in Electrical and Computer Engineering

 # Organizations/Affiliations to show in About widget
 organizations: